pairing4good/tdd-pact/README.md

 ]
 ```

-However, however each consumer uses the response in different ways.
+However, each consumer uses the response in different ways.
 The consumer-todo-all app simply lists all of the todo descriptions in a list.
 While consumer-todo-all only cares about the description field, the consumer-todo-due app also uses the dueDate field and sorts the list of todo's by due date.
 Each of the 4 consumer apps use the provider's response slightly differently.
 These different consumer expectations are called contracts or pacts.
 As a provider gains more consumers it's important for the provider to understand how each consumer is using thier service.
 [Contract tests](https://docs.pact.io/) solve this problem.

 > **Contract tests** assert that inter-application messages conform to a shared understanding that is documented in a contract. https://docs.pact.io/